 This method of cooking is extremely simple, yet it needs a bit of explanation.
 I liken it to the Mac vs Windows issue.
 Windows users are accustomed to a certain set of steps in order to achieve a desired goal.
 Mac users generally view these steps as complicated and unnecessary.
 Their goal is often the same, yet the Mac operating system requires far fewer steps to achieve it.
 However, ask a Windows user (in this analogy, the normal/standard cookware user) to do a simple task on a Mac without any training, and you immediately have a frustrated individual on your hands.
 With a bit of instruction, though, and proof of efficiency, thousands of people every year are ultimately convinced to switch from Windows to Mac.
 And so it goes with vapor cooking.

 There are so many things to worry about in this world; let 360 take away one of them.
-Trust the American-owned, American-made, green-manufactured cookware that is 360.
+Trust the American-owned, Handcrafted in the USA, Green-Manufactured Cookware that is 360.